Public Eye (organization)

-Public Eye is a sustainability-oriented, politically and religiously independent solidarity development non-governmental organisation based in Switzerland.
+Public Eye is a non-governmental organisation based in Switzerland, with the stated goals of sustainability-oriented, politically and religiously independent solidarity development.

 Public Eye notably encourages Swiss politics and business to respect human rights and the environment in poor countries.

 History and orientation

-Erklärung von Bern, literally Berne Declaration, was founded in 1968 by the merger of signatories to a manifesto on “Switzerland and the Developing Countries“ by a group of theologians, which objected to the growing differences in prosperity between the so-called first world and the third world.
+Erklärung von Bern (translation: Declaration from Bern), was founded in 1968 by the merger of signatories to a manifesto on “Switzerland and the Developing Countries“ by a group of theologians, which objected to the growing differences in prosperity between the so-called first world and the third world.
 One thousand people signed the consequently called Erklärung von Bern, meaning declaration of Bern, and among other things declared to contribute 3% of their income towards development cooperation.
 On 6 January 1969 the manifesto was presented to the Swiss Federal Council.

 In 1971, the movement was constituted into an association.
-EvB was since the 1970s financially worn from their then about 18,000 members, and is also financed by donations, legacies and the contribututions by volunteers.
-EvB operates also secretariats in Zürich and Lausanne.
-As of 2012, EvB was supported nationwide by 23,500 members and is mainly financed by membership dues and donations.
-At the annual general assembly in 2012, the linguistic regional branches with their individual chairmen were amalgamated into one overall national organization.
+Funded by donations the organization grew to 18,000 members by the late 1970s.
+At the annual general assembly in 2012, the regional branches were amalgamated into one overall national organization.
 As of 2016, the NGO is supported by over 25,000 members.

 As a representative of the so-called dependency theory, the founder involved especially for the elimination of the dependency of the so-called developing countries by the developed countries and for a sustainable development cooperation.
 EvB also participated in the 1970s in the drafting of the Federal Law on Development Cooperation, and in 1992 related to the referendum against Switzerland's accession to the International Monetary Fund.

 Renaming to Public Eye

 At the general assembly on 23 May 2016, the members decided to change their organisation's name to Public Eye.
 EvB announced that the NGO's new name is forward-looking, and is already well established thanks to the former counter-summit of the same name that they organised to protest against the Davos World Economic Forum for 15 years.
 It is believed that Public Eye is more representative of the values, aims and methods of the organisation, and focuses on the issue of "business and human rights".
 The name change was implemented in mid-September 2016.
-Henceforth, the organisation publishes, five times a year, its magazine Public Eye Magazin (French: Public Eye – Le magazine).